michaelcourcy/edb-kasten/readme.md

 ![Restore the rest](./images/restore-the-rest.png)

-You should see pod cluster-example-3 immediatly starting (without initialization of the database) and the cluster-example-4 and cluster-example-5 joining.
+You should see pod cluster-example-2 immediatly starting (without initialization of the database) and the cluster-example-3 and cluster-example-4 joining.

 ```
 kubectl get po -n edb -w